-In the next stage under the action planning and further assessment phase further modelling of possible fuel use change scenarios would provide information on the quantity of emissions reduction that the scenarios could deliver.
+Following localised model verification, should an exceedence still be predicted, further modelling of possible fuel use change scenarios should be carried out.
+Scenario modelling would provide information on the quantity of emissions reduction that different scenarios could deliver.
 From this the subsequent change in concentrations could be modelled within the exceedence area.
-This further modelling would therefore provide the information required to inform what options are available to reduce concentrations for the action planning phase and how effective they would be for working towards the objective.
+This further modelling would therefore provide the information required to inform what options are available to reduce concentrations for the action-planning phase and how effective they would be for working towards the objective.

-Further details on AQMA designation is given in the 'Northern Ireland Local Air Quality Management Policy Guidance' document (LAQM.PGNI(03) Table 3).
+Further details on AQMA designation is given in the 'Northern Ireland Local Air Quality Management Policy Guidance' document (LAQM.PGNI (03) Table 3).
 It also sets out how to proceed from here and under what timescales.
+This report should now be submitted to Defra for review.